ash/raku-course/essentials/typed-variables/exercises/prompt-numbers/solution/index.md

 (NumStr)
 ```

 Indeed, the new value is of the `NumStr` type.
-We will come back to these interesting types in the excercises to one of the following sections.

 {% include nav.html %}